grange85/ahfow-www/_posts/2023-10-12-my-record-collection-077-galaxie-500-blue-thunder.md

  - *Title:* Blue Thunder / Victory Garden / Ceremony / Cold Night
  - *Format:* 12"
  - Bought for whatever singles cost - probably in Rough Trade.
- - [You can find Blue Thunder (w/sax) on 'Uncollected' on Bandcamp](https://galaxie500.bandcamp.com/album/uncollected) and the other tracks are prinkled around [their Bandcamp](https://galaxie500.bandcamp.com).
+ - [You can find Blue Thunder (w/sax) on 'Uncollected' on Bandcamp](https://galaxie500.bandcamp.com/album/uncollected) and the other tracks are sprinkled around [their Bandcamp](https://galaxie500.bandcamp.com).